 Young people can experience harmful sexual behaviour in various settings.
 This includes at school, at home (or at another home), in public places, and online.
 At school, issues can occur in places which are supervised and unsupervised.
 For example, abuse may occur in toilets, corridors, changing areas, common rooms, outside spaces such as the playground and sports facilities.
-We have mapped where these more vulnerable places are on our school plan and train staff, particularly midday supervisors, duty staff and PE staff to be additionally vigilant when supervising these areas.

-Reporting a concern
+6. Reporting a concern